Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Key Point

 The custom element Key Point is super useful while you want to split out a paragraph without using the Heading or Strong Text.
 It also can keeps your mind clear from the sense of overly using the Strong Text or Heading.
-The usage is very similar to the HTML Description List element.
+The use is very similar to the HTML Description List element.

 3 best timing to use the Key Point: